-Two new novels featuring Chicago private detective Nick Acropolis are now available on Kindle.
+Two new novels featuring Chicago private detective Nick Acropolis are now available on Kindle and in paperback.
 “Highway Side,” and “Dancing on Grave,” join “Westerfield’s Chain,” a Shamus Award Finalist.
 Here’s what the critics said about that book.

 "A pure delight…the best mystery of the month…There a memorable moment [on] virtually every page."
 Chicago Tribune